awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 To resolve this problem, check the [Amazon EKS Connector logs](#tsc-logs)\.
 If you don't see an error for the Amazon EKS Connector, retry the connection after a few minutes\.
 If you regularly experience high latency or intermittent connectivity for the target cluster, consider re\-registering the cluster to an AWS Region that's located closer to you\.

-## Amazon EKS connector pods are crash looping<a name="symp-loop"></a>
+## Amazon EKS connector Pods are crash looping<a name="symp-loop"></a>

-There are many reasons that can cause an Amazon EKS connector pod to enter the `CrashLoopBackOff` status\.
+There are many reasons that can cause an Amazon EKS connector Pod to enter the `CrashLoopBackOff` status\.
 This issue likely involves the `connector-init` container\.
-Check the status of the Amazon EKS connector pod\.
+Check the status of the Amazon EKS connector Pod\.

 ```
 kubectl get pods -n eks-connector